It’s not a secret among women, we all put in a lot of time, effort, money and thought when it comes to our hair, and there’s a good reason why!

 Although estrogen promotes hair growth on the head, it controls the growth of hair in the body.
-Testosterone on the other hand, is responsible for the growth of facial, pubic and body hair.
+On the other hand, Testosterone is responsible for the growth of facial, pubic and body hair.
 So with low estrogen levels and high testosterone levels, the effect is opposing.
-Hair loss happens in the head, while the rest of the body experiences an increase in hair growth, especially on the face.
+Hair loss happens in the head, while the rest of the body experiences increased hair growth, especially on the face.

 The second one is when estrogen levels do not actually decline immediately at the onset of menopause.
 During the early stages of menopause, the hormone that decreases first is progesterone.
 Estrogen on the other hand, remains at normal levels.
 However, as progesterone decreases more over time, estrogen becomes excessive, even reaching an alarming level at some point.

-When there is relatively high estrogen levels, the body will convert excess estrogen into testosterone.
-When testosterone comes into contact with enzyme 5-alpha reductase in the skin and scalp, they become dihydrotestosterone or DHT, which damages our hair follicles and overall, disrupt hair growth.
+When there are relatively high estrogen levels, the body will convert excess estrogen into testosterone.
+When testosterone comes into contact with the enzyme 5-alpha reductase in the skin and scalp, they become dihydrotestosterone or DHT, which damages our hair follicles and, overall, disrupt hair growth.
 With no progesterone to suppress the conversion of testosterone to DHT, we continuously lose a lot of hair during the perimenopause stage.

 How Do Sex Hormones Affect Hair Health?

-Decreased estrogen and progesterone can also have adverse effects to our thyroid hormones.
+Decreased estrogen and progesterone can also have adverse effects on our thyroid hormones.
 According to a study conducted by the National Institutes of Health, estrogen has indirect effects to our thyroid function.
-This is the why thyroid diseases are common in menopausal women.
+This is why thyroid diseases are common in menopausal women.

 Your reproductive and thyroid hormones have the same control center in the brain, so they have an effect on each other.
 Let’s understand the role of estrogen and progesterone to thyroid function.